lpesenti/Archimedes_repo/README.md

 Welcome to the GitHub repository of the Archimedes Experiment!

-## UNISCO

-###### This folder contains different script used during the UNISCO project.
-Here you find some scripts that are not correlated to the Archimedes experiment.

-#### Poisson_plotter.py

-* This script plot an animation of the comparison between Poisson distribution and the Normal distribution.
-* The animation is saved in _.gif_ format.

 #### Thomas.py

 * The script evaluates the G factor and its error for a three plane telescope.